Discovering the Jewish Story of New York City

 Ruth Bader Ginsburg, affectionately known as “RBG,” remains a towering figure in American legal history.
 Born in Brooklyn, New York, Ginsburg’s commitment to justice and equality cemented her status as one of the most revered U.S. Supreme Court justices.

 Ginsburg’s deep connection to New York is evident in her educational beginnings at Cornell University and Columbia Law School.
-Though she passed away in 2020, she is buried at Arlington National Cemetery.
-Monuments and murals across New York City celebrate her legacy and continue to inspire future generations.
+Though she passed away in 2020 and is buried at Arlington National Cemetery, monuments and murals across New York City celebrate her legacy and continue to inspire future generations.

 Barbra Streisand